actions/actions-runner-controller/README.md

 ### Deploying using PAT Authentication

+Personal Acess Token can be used to register a self-hosted runner by *actions-runner-controller*.

 Self-hosted runners in GitHub can either be connected to a single repository, or to a GitHub organization (so they are available to all repositories in the organization).
-This token is used to register a self-hosted runner by *actions-runner-controller*.
-Depending on how you plan on using the runner will depend on what scopes are needed, from an account that has `admin` privileges  for the repository, create a [personal access token](https://github.com/settings/tokens/new).
+How you plan on using the runner will affect what scopes are needed for the token.

+Log-in to a GitHub account that has `admin` privileges for the repository, and [create a personal access token](https://github.com/settings/tokens/new) with the appropriate scopes listed below:

 **Scopes for a Repository Runner**